 In an ideal world, Susan Mac Nicol would be Queen of England and banish all the bad people to the Never Never Lands of Wherever -Who Cares.
 As that’s never going to happen, she contents herself with writing her HEA stories and pretending, that just for a little while, good things happen to good people.

 Sue is a PAN member of the Romance Writers of America (RWA) and their Rainbow Romance Writers chapter.
+She’s also a member of the Romantic Novelists Association in the UK.

 Susan on Facebook